equivalences in/of -categories

 Vogt’s main theorem involved a category of homotopy coherent diagrams defined on a topologically enriched category and showed it was equivalent to a quotient category of the category of (commutative) diagrams on the same category.

-defined a homotopy coherent nerve of any simplicially enriched category, which generalised the nerve of an ordinary category.
+defined the homotopy coherent nerve of any simplicially enriched category.
+This generalised the nerve of an ordinary category.
 In

 it was shown that this homotopy coherent nerve was a quasi-category if the simplicial enrichment was by Kan complexes.